 But in this class, we discovered something was terribly wrong.
-This new instructor, was not up to par with all the others we had.
+This new instructor, was not up to par with the others.
 In fact, he was a disaster.
 In the interest of pulling this bandage off quickly, he was a drunk who often taught us the same ill-thought-out lessons from some previous day in the same clothes he had worn the previous day and had apparently slept in.
 He was progressively less-well bathed and increasingly surly as we began to act out our lack of respect for him.
 In this, I take full responsibility for my conduct.
 We, no scratch that – I verbally mocked him and took less and less interest in wasting my time in his class and instead began studying the text in preparation for his tests, which sometimes covered the right material.
 I was rude and dismissive of his efforts.
-I had become used to great professors and my own ability to work with them, and now demonstrated that I had little time to waste on this sad excuse for an instructor.
-I am embarrassed now to admit how poorly I treated him and certainly did not lift a finger to help him succeed.
+I had become used to great professors and my own ability to work with them.
+I had little time to waste on this sad excuse for an instructor.
+I’m embarrassed now to admit how poorly I treated him and certainly did not lift a finger to help him succeed.

-My buddies and I had grown pretty arrogant about the whole thing and looking back, I don’t know why I thought that the next part of this story would be any different, but his payback arrived, as you might expect, in my grade for his class.
+My buddies and I had grown pretty arrogant about the whole thing and looking back, I don’t know why I thought that the next part of this story would be any different, but his payback arrived, as you might expect, in our grades for his class.

-I recall sitting in the lab with my study partner, talking over how happy we were to be stepping into our next quarter when the gal with our grades came by and handed them out.
-I opened mine with little thought because, after all, I had become used to being a straight ‘A’ student by now.
+I recall sitting in the lab with my study partner, talking over how happy we were to be stepping into our next quarter when the gal with our report cards came by and handed them out.
+I opened mine with little thought because I had become used to being a straight ‘A’ student by now.
 Imagine my shock when I saw that old-brandy-breath have given me an ugly ‘D’… My heart sank and my outrage rose as I turned to look at my best friend ready to say something that never actually made it out because I could see on his face that he too had received terrible news on his report card.

 “You too?”
 I asked.
 His face said all that was needed, but he actually exclaimed something I won’t repeat here and got up to compare with other friends.
 He reported back to me later that many of us got what the drunk thought was our just rewards.
 It seems that rather than grade our academics, he graded us on our conduct.
 So, by that measure, I deserved some of that awful ‘D’.